aetperf/aetperf.github.io/_posts/2021-09-03-Built-in-Expectations-in-Great-Expectations.md

 So let's start with the available Expectations.
 Note that some Expectations have not yet been migrated to the v3 (Batch Request) API, so we did not include them in this post.
-Also, we did not investigate [distributional Expectations](https://docs.greatexpectations.io/docs/reference/expectations/distributional_expectations), which are not so easy to use.
+Also, we did not investigate [distributional Expectations](https://docs.greatexpectations.io/docs/reference/expectations/distributional_expectations), which are a bit more complicated to use...